kishwarbd/kishwarbd.github.io/_pages/about.md

 * [06/2021] Our paper on parallel application power and performance prediction model has been accepted by WSC 2021.

 * [05/2021] I have received the NSF CISE Research Initiation Initiative (CRII) award in support of my research on energy-efficient high performance computing.

-* [05/2020] I have received the UofSC Advanced Support for Innovative Research Excellence (ASPIRE) award in support of my research on power-capping modeling of high performance computing.

-* [04/2020] Our paper on auction mechanism model for energy-efficient high performance computing has been accepted by ACM SIGSIM PADS 2020.

 ## Selected Publications ([Full List](https://kishwarbd.github.io/publications/))